-DevOps is not a buzzword anymore.
-The software development methodology is disrupting the way businesses operate.
-From SMBs to enterprises, everyone is benefiting from its adoption.
-DevOps solutions assist organizations in automating and streamlining their software development and delivery process.
-This results in increased software product efficiency, productivity, and quality.
-In just a few years, it has transformed the software development landscape.
+DevOps solutions help organizations automate and smoothen their software development and delivery process.
+This in turn generates increased efficiency, productivity, and better quality of the software product.
+In just a few years, it has transformed the outlook of software development.

 With this notion of moving forward with the times, here are six DevOps trends that will shape businesses in 2023: